Brother of slain Wheat Ridge man remember him as loving neighbor, good man

-WHEAT RIDGE (KDVR) — Family, friends and even strangers left flowers, cards and candles outside a shop on West 38th Avenue for Peter Arguello, the man whose family said he was killed Wednesday at his jewelry store in Wheat Ridge.
+WHEAT RIDGE, Colo.
+(KDVR) — Family, friends and even strangers left flowers, cards and candles outside a shop on West 38th Avenue for Peter Arguello, the man whose family said he was killed Wednesday at his jewelry store in Wheat Ridge.

 “My brother was a good man; he was an icon in this neighborhood,” said Phillip Arguello, Peter’s youngest brother.